New network aims to strengthen, transform independent bookstores

 "We're expecting a bare-knuckle fight with Follett and Barnes & Noble," he says.
 "If a university goes out to bid to run its store, we're going to respond just like a commercial supplier would.
 We're going to try to push Follett and Barnes & Noble back, with the goal of keeping more of the money with the institutions."

-Walton's vision is that Indico and its corporate partners will enable independent campus stores to offer the lowest possible prices on instructional materials to students.
-While that will arguably hasten the pace at which the stores must wean themselves from relying on textbook revenue (and profits), the collaborative is also designed to increase their buying power so they can buy the other merchandise they sell to students and alumni more cheaply, so they increase their margins and profitability on non-instructional materials.
+Walton's vision is that IndiCo and its corporate partners will enable independent campus stores to offer the lowest possible prices on instructional materials to students.
+While that will arguably hasten the pace at which the stores must wean themselves from relying on textbook revenue (and profits), the collaborative is also designed to increase their buying power so they can buy the other merchandise they sell to students and alumni more cheaply, and therefore increase their margins and profitability on noninstructional materials.
 (The association expects down the road to formally announce a plan to help its stores buy merchandise directly from Asia.)

 Optimism From Partners

-Some of the entities Indico will be working with say they believe it's an idea whose time has come.
+Some of the entities IndiCo will be working with say they believe the collaborative is an idea whose time has come.

 "From the conversations we've had, I think this can have a significant impact as an alternative option for institutions," says Jonathan Shar, chief marketing officer for Akadémos.
 "There's a lot of interest from schools in finding alternative solutions to really address textbook affordability, but many of them no longer have the knowledge and resources to run a general merchandise store themselves.
 This seems like it has the possibility of creating a one-stop shop hybrid solution for those institutions that want to move off lease, to take back the campus store."